erasureprotocol/NMR/README.md

    => function burnFrom(address account, uint256 amount);
 ```

-### Custody
+### Custody for Numerai Tournament

 Numerai performs custody of the token for participants in the [Numerai Tournament](https://numer.ai).
-This removes participation barriers as users no longer need to pay for gas or having to manage their own private keys.
+This removes participation barriers as users no longer need to pay for gas or manage their own private keys.
 The `withdraw()` function can be used by Numerai to transfer tokens from the first 1 million accounts (0x00...00000000 to 0x00...000F4240).

 ```
 function withdraw(address _from, address _to, uint256 _value);